Vadda Ghallughara: Estimate of total Sikh dead

 Estimates for the number of Sikh dead range from a lower estimate of 5,000 to a higher figure of 50,000.

-A contemporary Muslim chronicler named Tahmas Khan Miskin, who was a commander of a contingent in Abdali's army, estimated that 25,000 Sikhs were killed, which Harbans Singh believes is more reliable.'
+A contemporary Muslim chronicler named Tahmas Khan Miskin, who was a commander of a contingent in Abdali's army, estimated that 25,000 Sikhs were killed, which The Encyclopedia of Sikhism believes is more reliable.
 Ratan Singh Bhangu gives a higher figure of 30,000.'
 Jadunath Sarkar gives a much smaller estimate of 10,000, a figure which Teja Singh and Ganda Singh affirm.'
 Kirpal Singh stated that 12,000–15,000 Sikh men were killed during the event.
-Kahn Singh Nabha believed 15,000–20,000 Sikhs were killed but also stated an equal number of enemy forces (including hostile local villagers) had suffered the same number of dead.'
-Beant Singh Bajwa gave a figure of 25,000–30,000 Sikh dead and 10,000 injured Sikhs.'
-Trilochan Singh claims 35,000-40,000 Sikhs had died.'
+Kahn Singh Nabha believed 15,000–20,000 Sikhs were killed but also stated an equal number of enemy forces (including hostile local villagers) had suffered the same number of dead.
+Beant Singh Bajwa gave a figure of 25,000–30,000 Sikh dead and 10,000 injured Sikhs.
+Trilochan Singh claims 35,000-40,000 Sikhs had died.
 Amrit Kaur states a figure of 40,000.'
 Ratan Singh Jaggi estimates 20,000 Sikhs were killed.
 Rattan Singh Bhangu gave a figure of 50,000 Sikhs killed in his Panth Prakash, whilst his uncle (firsthand witness) claimed 30,000 Sikhs were killed.
 Muhammad Latif Ansari gives an estimate range between 12,000–30,000 for the number of Sikh dead.
 Joseph Davey Cunningham gave an estimate between 12,000–20,000.
+N. K. Sinha states 25,000 Sikh deaths whilst H. R. Gupta believes 12,000 Sikhs died.
 A local Gurdwara, built in memory of the day, published a booklet which asserted that "approximately 35,000 Singhs [Sikh men], Singhnia [Sikh women] and Bhujangis ['little snakes', referring to Sikh children]" had been killed that day.'
 J. S. Grewal gave a lower figure of 5,000 Sikh men (referred to him as Singhs) dying during the carnage.

 Aftermath

 After two months Sikh again assembled and defeated Afghans in Battle of Harnaulgarh.
 Within three months of the massacre, the Sikhs attacked Zain Khan, who had participated in the slaughter.
 Zain Khan ended up bribing the Sikhs with a 50,000 ruppee payment in May.
 The Sikhs lay wreck on the Lahore region and Jalandhar Doab during July and August of the same year (1762), Ahmad Shah Abdali was powerless to stop them.
+The Sikhs were victorious in the 17 October 1762.

-The Sikh warriors did not forget the local residents of the villages of Kup, Rahira, Kutba, and Bahmania turning away and even slaughtering pleading Sikhs seeking shelter with them.'
-In revenge, they would raze these villages to the ground.'
-There remains ruins of the former structures of Rahira to this day, near Gurdwara Shaheed Ganj Vadda Ghuallughara Sahib.'
+The Sikh warriors did not forget the local residents of the villages of Kup, Rahira, Kutba, and Bahmania turning away and even slaughtering pleading Sikhs seeking shelter with them.
+In revenge, they would raze these villages to the ground.
+There remains ruins of the former structures of Rahira to this day, near Gurdwara Shaheed Ganj Vadda Ghuallughara Sahib.
 Later, a 125-foot high Nishan Sahib was erected on-top of the ruins.'